colonjs/colonjs.github.io/home.md

 ### `if`

-> Not render in DOM
+> If the value is `false`, it'll not render in DOM.

 ```html
 <span :if="true">Just Me.</span>